DonPriest05/Scientific-programming-project/README.md

 ![My Image](Images/remove.PNG)

 We will move to the edit data tab to this column in this case column number 50.
-We also want to remove columns that have a correlation of larger than 0.85.
 After which we run the undersample method with random as parameter, giving us random undersampling to balance the classes.

 ![My Image](Images/setup.PNG)

 After this we are ready to set up the model parameters.
-We will move to the model tab and make a model consisting of 5 layers with the first layer having 120 nodes, the second layer having 40, the third layer having 80, the fourth 20 and the final layer having 2 layers.
+We will move to the model tab and make a model consisting of 2 layers with the first layer having 20 nodes and the final layer having 2 nodes.
 The final layer must have as many nodes as there are phenotype variables (no mental health issues and mental health issues).
-We will also choose a dropout rate of 0.3.
+We will also choose a dropout rate of 0.2.
 If you want to add another model this is possible with the add tab option.
 However, for this example we will just stick with one.
-For this model we will set a bootstrap size of 32, random seed of 42 and 300 epochs.
+For this model we will set a bootstrap size of 32, random seed of 23 and 200 epochs.
 If we run this without filling in these settings it will run the default ones, which is 32 bootstrap size, random seed of 42 and 100 epochs.

 ![My Image](Images/resultplot.PNG)

-The results will be shown in a plot and in the command window
+The results will be shown in a plot and in the command window.
+In this case the accuracy of the test set is not a good representation of the model as the data classes are quite imbalanced.
+So Precision and Recall metrics are more imformative.

-{'loss': 0.5225058197975159, 'accuracy': 0.7726315855979919, 'Precision': 0.7023809552192688, 'Recall': 0.7452631592750549}
+{'loss': 0.507735013961792, 'accuracy': 0.8305489420890808, 'Precision': 0.7116279006004333, 'Recall': 0.7303102612495422}

 ![My Image](Images/vars.PNG)